 Contrary to popular belief, you should NEVER intentionally touch, spin or sleep on a healing piercing.
 When you touch or move your piercing, you are disrupting your body's healing process, tearing the fistula that is trying to form.
 Do your best to prevent any accidental traumas such as snags, pulls, or sleeping on it.
 Sleeping on a pierc

 Contrary to popular belief, you should NEVER intentionally touch, spin or sleep on a healing piercing.
 When you touch or move your piercing, you are disrupting your body's healing process, tearing the fistula that is trying to form.
 Do your best to prevent any accidental traumas such as snags, pulls, or sleeping on it.
 Sleeping on a piercing can change the initial angle that was made.
-Traveling neck pillows are key to a happy, healthy piercing.
+Traveling neck pillows are an easy way to a happy, healthy piercing.

 FIERCE BODY PIERCING